tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/samplepercentage.md

 ### Implementation Notes

-This uses the Poisson method internally which means the `percentage` given is an approximation and will be more accurate over longer streams.
+This uses the Poisson method internally, which means the `percentage` given is an approximation and will be more accurate over longer streams.

 **Signature**